GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] If the window is too small for the calculator, the page should scroll
 - [ ] Each button should have a CSS transition to slightly change the background color on hover over 100ms
 - [ ] Each button should have a CSS transition to slightly change the background color on click over 100ms
-- [ ] All class names re: the calculator should be namespaced under `.calculator-…`
+- [ ] All class names re: the calculator should be name-spaced under `.calculator-…`
+- [ ] Your stylesheet contains little to no duplicate style declarations